 The gay scene is very small compared with other countries in Asia, and it is unlikely to be the main focus on your trip to the country.
 However, there are a number of gay bars and other gay businesses – although these do tend to keep a low profile.

-Online services such as Fridae.com, Grindr, etc. are the best way to ‘meet the locals’ particularly outside of Hanoi or Ho Chi Minh.
-Be aware that Facebook is blocked in Vietnam (as at March 2012).
+Online services, websites and apps such as Grindr, etc. are the best way to ‘meet the locals’, particularly outside of Hanoi or Ho Chi Minh.

 The geography of Vietnam means that it has very diverse seasons.
 In central Vietnam, tropical monsoons can occur from October to April.
 In the north and south, the monsoon season is May to September.

 The north can experience cold and damp winters (Dec-Feb) whilst at the same time the south (Ho Chi Minh) can be experiencing temperatures up to 40°C. The best advice is to carefully research your specific destinations.

 Singapore, Thailand, Malaysia, Philippines, Laos, Indonesia, Japan, South Korea, Sweden, Finland, Denmark, and Norway passport holders can enter Vietnam for a limited period without a visa (for either 15 or 30 days).
 Everyone else needs a visa.